About Ikebana (生け花)

 The Ikebana is composed of three branches.
 It is based on the ancient Chinese idea that people are between the heavens and the earth and that a harmonious universe is formed.
 The name of each branch is different for each style.

 Scissors for cutting flowers and branches.
 Compared to ordinary scissors, the holding part of the scissors is longer than the blade.

 A vessel for flowers.
 There are a variety of materials, but the combination with the flower material is important.

 A circular or square shaped metal base with needle-like protrusions, and a flower is inserted and fastened to the needle-like protrusions.

 We will learn more than just flowering skills and knowledge.

-By arranging the flowers, plants and trees of the four seasons in practice, we can develop a sensitivity to the changes of the seasons.
+By arranging the flowers, plants, and trees of the four seasons in practice, we can develop a sensitivity to the changes in the seasons.